moos/istanbul-diff/README.md

   --brief        suppress no-change messages');
 ```
 Job will exit with code `1` (fail) if coverage has regressed (decreased), unless `--nofail` is given.

+Normally only the `lines` metric is reported.
+This can be overridden by passing `--detail`.

 Coverage JSON summary files are generated through istanbul's `json-summary` report, e.g.:
 ```shell